ReadyHash/Project-4-Express/readme.md

-An embedded screenshot of the app
-Explanations of the technologies used
-A couple paragraphs about the general approach you took Installation instructions for any dependencies
-Link to your user stories – who are your users, what do they want, and why?
-Link to your wireframes – sketches of major views / interfaces in your application Descriptions of any unsolved problems or major hurdles you had to overcome

 # What is Pickmeup?

 Pickmeup is an order placing app that sends orders to your favourite stalls locally to have them ready when you arrive.